John Carrafiell: Directorships

 Carrafiell is currently serving on the Supervisory Board of Klepierre.

 He previously sat on the Management Board of the European Public Real Estate Association (EPRA) and on the Supervisory Boards of Corio and Deutsche Immobilien Chancen Group.
 Carrafiell also served as a Trustee of the Urban Land Institute and as a Director of the Canary Wharf Group and Grupo Lar.

 Philanthropy

 Carrafiell has established scholarship and teaching funds to support students, teaching, and research at the Yale School of Architecture.
 He also established a scholarship fund for the Yale School of Art.
 He is a member of the Yale School of Architecture Deans’ Council.

 Carrafiell is a supporter of the Ever Episcopal Campaign and is a member of the Tate Modern (London) Acquisitions Committee.

+In 2024, he contributed part of $25 million in funding for the Institute of Contemporary Art, Miami to acquire the former site of the neighboring De la Cruz Collection.